Right-wing populism: Italy

 Between the late 2010s and the early 2020s, another right-wing populist movement emerged within the centre-right coalition.
 The nationalist and national-conservative Brothers of Italy (FdI), led by Giorgia Meloni, gained 4.4% of votes in the 2018 election and, four years later, it became the most voted party in the 2022 general election, gaining 26% of votes.
 Meloni was appointed prime minister on 22 October, at the head of what it was considered as the most right-wing Italian government since 1945.

-Some national conservative, nationalist, and arguably right-wing populist parties are strong, especially in Lazio, the region around Rome, and southern Italy.
-Most of them originated due to the Italian Social Movement (a national-conservative party whose best result was 8.7% of the vote in the 1972 general election) and its successor National Alliance (which reached 15.7% of the vote in the 1996 general election).
-In addition to Brothers of Italy, they include New Force (0.3%), CasaPound (0.1%), Tricolour Flame (0.1%), Social Idea Movement (0.01%) and Progetto Nazionale (0.01%).

-Additionally, in the German-speaking South Tyrol, South Tyrolean Freedom and Die Freiheitlichen are often described as a right-wing populist parties.